Introduction

 "It costs less than one day's lost revenue."
 If you're losing $21,000/month to missed calls (average contractor scenario), NextPhone at $199/month costs less than 1% of what you're reclaiming.
 The ROI is absurd.

-"The hybrid model gives me peace of mind."
-Pure AI is cheaper, but what about the complex calls?
-NextPhone's human backup means you don't worry about AI botching a $15,000 roof estimate.
-Routine calls go to AI, important calls go to humans.
+"The smart forwarding gives me peace of mind."
+What about the complex calls?
+NextPhone forwards those directly to your phone — you don't worry about AI botching a $15,000 roof estimate.
+Routine calls go to AI, important calls come straight to you.

 Real-world example: An electrician gets a call at 9 PM.
 Customer asks "Do you do panel upgrades?"
 NextPhone's AI answers yes and asks for details.
 Customer says "I'm getting sparks from my panel."
 AI detects emergency, routes immediately to electrician's cell phone.
 He answers, assesses the situation, and schedules an emergency visit for $800.
 Without NextPhone, that call goes to voicemail and the customer calls the next electrician.